Spotlight on Nanotechnology & Quantum Dots

 Quantum Dots in the Display Industry

 The display industry is continually searching for technologies that can provide higher-resolution, brighter, and more vivid on-screen images.
 The industry has quickly adapted to QDs.
 A common approach is to layer a quantum dot enhancement film (QDEF) onto LED backlit screens to improve image quality.
-A blue LED backlight is converted by QDs to pure red and green light, which combine with the blue to create RGB pixels.
+A blue LED backlight is used while the QDEF converts some of QDs to pure red and green light, which combine with the blue to create RGB pixels.

 Quantum dots can be incorporated into displays in multiple ways to capitalize on their optical/visual and electronic properties.
 The IEEE has categorized6 some of the primary QD display types, including: